Preparing to Migrate TrueNAS CORE to SCALE

 Review any existing WebDAV service authentication settings.
 Take note of all IP addresses, port numbers, URLs and credentials (username and password).

-To grant access to a specific user (and group) other than using the default admin user UID and GID, add the new non-root administrative user.
+In SCALE Bluefin: To grant access to a specific user (and group) other than using the default admin user UID and GID, add a new non-root administrative user for the share(s).
 Note the UID and GID for this new user to enter in the application configuration screen.
-To recreate any existing shares created with the webdav user and group in control, use the UID and GID (666) in the application.

-After disabling the WebDAV service and clearing any existing share configurations from the Shares > WebDAV screen in Bluefin, install the WebDAV application using the CORE service settings from your notes.
+After disabling the WebDAV service and clearing any existing share configurations from the Shares > WebDAV screen in Bluefin, install the WebDAV application to recreate your shares using the CORE service settings from your notes.
+Use the webdav user and group in control, and the UID and GID (666) in the application.